PdxCodeGuild/class_liger/README.md

 ## Updating a branch
 <details>
 <summary>Click to expand</summary>
 After a Pull Request is submitted, the code on that branch will be checked.

-Necessary corrections or adjustments will be posted as comments on the Pull Request on Github.
+Necessary corrections or adjustments will be posted as comments on the Pull Request on Github and the Pull Request will be closed.
+When the corrections are made, submit the Pull Request again for checking.

 Corrections will be made only to that particular branch.